VPS1 Tube Mic Power Supply Kit

 • The "Circuit Kit" includes our custom PCB, plus 100% of components needed to populate it.
 It includes Neutrik XLR3 and XLR7 connectors, and US-made milspec silver/Teflon wire for all audio connections inside the supply.
 The circuit kit is intended to upgrade a power supply you already own.

-If you order the "Circuit Kit" version in the same cart as any of our tube mic kits ( 12-251 DIY tube microphone kit , V-251 tube microphone kit, or V-47 tube microphone kit ) you'll also receive the PSU case/chassis (flat black painted finish) and power transformer as part of the 12-251 kit.
-Said another way, if you order the 12-251 kit and VPS1 Circuit Kit together, you'll receive 100% of the parts needed to build our custom tube mic power supply.
+If you order the "Circuit Kit" version in the same cart as any of our tube mic kits ( 12-251 DIY tube microphone kit , V-251 tube microphone kit, or V-47 tube microphone kit ), we would replace the kit's power supply with a gutted PSU chassis into which the VPS circuit kit can be installed.
+To be clear: if you order a tube mic kit and VPS1 Circuit Kit together, you'll receive 100% of the parts needed to build our custom tube mic power supply (and you won't have to remove and discard the PSU's original PCB, wiring, and XLR connectors).
+For these orders, choose the "Rectangular PCB" version of the VPS Circuit kit.

 • The "Complete Kit" includes everything in the circuit kit, plus a compatible chassis and power transformer.
 The PSU lid/cover is our California-made, vented, powdercoated design.
 This bundle also includes an AudioQuest IEC power cord.